Patriarchy: Modern history

 In China's Ming dynasty, widowed women were expected to never remarry, and unmarried women were expected to remain chaste for the duration of their lives.
 Biographies of Exemplary Women, a book containing biographies of women who lived according to the Confucian ideals of virtuous womanhood, popularized an entire genre of similar writing during the Ming dynasty.
 Women who lived according to this Neo-Confucian ideal were celebrated in official documents, and some had structures erected in their honor.

 In China's Qing dynasty, laws governing morality, sexuality, and gender-relations continued to be based on Confucian teachings.
 Men and women were both subject to strict laws regarding sexual behavior, however men were punished infrequently in comparison to women.
 Additionally, women's punishment often carried strong social stigma, "rendering [women] unmarriageable", a stigma which did not follow men.
 Similarly, in the People's Republic of China, laws governing morality which were written as egalitarian were selectively enforced favoring men, with insufficient enforcement against female infanticide in various areas, while infanticide of any form was, by the letter of the law, prohibited.

+The treatment of women by the Taliban is considered by scholars a contemporary example of patriarchy.